NEFSC/READ-SSB-Lee-RFAdataset/documentation/output_documentation/output_data_description.md

 1. affiliates_YYYY_MM_DD - full dataset, containing affiliated IDs, permit numbers, total revenue, and revenue by species, extracted on YYYY-MM-DD.
 This is provided in four formats: stata12, excel, Rdata, and sas7bdat formats.
 1. affiliates_condensed_YYYY_MM_DD.xlsx - a smaller dataset that does *not* contain revenue by species.
+1. As of 2023, the columns AFFILIATE_ID, ENTITY_TYPE_YYYY, SMALL_BUSINESS, and PERMIT are stored in mlee.RFAYYYY

 # Overview